 Simply helping letters that students, parents, and other important relatives write, to get back to the student a year, or a decade later, makes it all possible!

 Imagine handing out year-old letters to 5th graders.
 Year-old letters are very old to most students.
+Then imagine doing it 10 years later at the 8th grade and 12th grade 10-year reunions!

 It begins with pre-k enrollment when each parent is asked to write a letter to their child about their dreams for them.
 The letters are written each year and go into the vault in the envelope for each child.